sharadmv/beginner-hackjam/README.md

 Step 1: Learn and install Python
 =========================

-The rest of the guide will assume some basic knowledge of the Python 3 language.
+The rest of the guide will assume some basic knowledge of the Python 2 language.
 Hopefully you've picked up from Python from 61A, but if you haven't, head over to the official Python [tutorial](http://docs.python.org/tutorial), which is pretty good!

-You can install
+You need to install Python 2.7 to complete this hack.
+You can do that [here](http://www.python.org/download/releases/2.7/).

 Step 2: Set up your environment
 ================================

 Before any hack, you need to make sure all your dependencies are set up.

-Python has two amazing tools, called `virtualenv` an `pip` that enable developers to create sandboxes for their projects and easily install any online packages and libraries that other people have written.
+Python has two amazing tools, called `virtualenv` and `pip` that enable developers to create sandboxes for their projects and easily install any online packages and libraries that other people have written.
 We'll be using mainly these two tools.

 The first thing you need is to make sure you have a Python package called `setuptools` installed.
 Here's how to install it: